 MILESTONESSyd Ginsburg, my former mother-in-law's, 90th birthday.
 Here she is at the big family reunion in North Carolina.
 The babe in arms is Lennon Elliot English, her great-great-grandson and thus, my great grandson, whom I met here for the first time.

 I added the 97th, 98th, 99th and 100th people to my Band Box Album.
 Fittingly they were JP and Jade Patrick and their two adorable children Roland and Darwin.
 Jade and JP are owners of the Gamut Gallery just around the corner.

 WHAT I FIGURED OUT THIS YEAR

-Everyone knows we elected Ilhan Omar, the first person to wear a hijab in the U.S. Congress; also that Keith Ellison became the first Muslim State Attorney General in the U.S.; or even that Minnesota Lieutenant Governor Peggy Flanagan is the second Native American woman to ever be elected to statewide executive office in U.S. although you might not have realized she's also a fine singer.
+Everyone knows we elected Ilhan Omar, the first person to wear a hijab in the U.S. Congress; also that Keith Ellison became the first Muslim State Attorney General in the U.S.; or even that Minnesota Lieutenant Governor Peggy Flanagan is the second Native American woman to ever be elected to statewide executive office in U.S. (although you might not realize she's also a fine singer).

-However you may not have heard about Dave Hutchinson, a gay man, was elected sheriff of Hennepin County pledged not to cooperate with the I.C.E.
+However you probably don't know about Dave Hutchinson, a gay man, who was elected sheriff of Hennepin County pledged not to cooperate with the I.C.E.
 (Immigration and Customs Enforcement.)

 The campaign pickup up steam in the last two months with people from every faction of the Left posting their support.
 Days before the election one of the original punk bands put together a benefit.

-This is the first time in my live I've ever felt myself a part of any polity.
-Having grown up all over the world I never felt any loyalty to any particular nation and New York is really more a state of mind than a political entity, If there's a land where the Communists, the Anarchists and the punks can get together and put a sheriff into office, I would belong there.
+This is the first time in my life that I've felt myself a part of any polity.
+Having grown up all over the world I never felt any loyalty to any particular nation and New York City is really more a state of mind than a political entity, If there's a land where the Communists, the Anarchists and the punks can get together and put a sheriff into office, I would belong there.